nguoiyoujie/ra303s-iran/docs/buildingtypes.md

 Determines if the building is a factory for a certain techno class.
 If BuildingType is used, the building will also play its Active animation (if defined) when a building is constructed and this building is the primary building.

+When the Home key is pressed, the game will attempt tocenter around a Construction Yard (`FactoryType`=BuildingType), if any.

 Note: The Map Trigger Event [Destroyed, All Factories] as well as the Skirmish AI Fire Sale check does not check for FactoryType.
 But checks for the PrerequisiteType= attribute.
 See [TechnoTypes ► Prerequisite System](./technotypes.md#prerequisite-system).
 </details></td></tr></table>